-ABI verdict on equity capital markets: not broken but room for improvement
+ABI verdict on equity capital markets: not broken but room for improvement - .PDF file.

 On 11 July 2013, the Association of British Insurers (ABI) published its report ‘Encouraging Equity Investment’ following an extensive review of the processes for initial public offerings (IPOs) and secondary offerings.
 The review involved interviews with a wide range of market participants, including institutional investors, investment banks, lawyers and accountants.
 The report comes at a time in which the London equity capital markets have been subject to close scrutiny.
 Last summer, the Kay report was published, which identified ‘short-termism’ issues in the equity markets and a decline in trust and confidence.
 The market is also eagerly anticipating the outcome of consultation paper 12/25 published last Autumn by the Financial Services Authority (replaced by the Financial Conduct Authority), which proposed various changes to tighten up the corporate governance structure of the London listing regime.